Loch Arkaig treasure: Background

-In 1745, Prince Charles Edward Stuart (Bonnie Prince Charlie) arrived in Scotland from France and claimed the thrones of Scotland, England and Ireland, in the name of his father James Stuart (the Old Pretender).
+In 1745, Prince Charles Edward Stuart (Bonnie Prince Charlie) arrived in Scotland from France.
+He claimed the thrones of Scotland, England and Ireland, in the name of his father James Stuart (the Old Pretender).
 Although Charles asserted that his venture was supported by Louis XV of France, and that the arrival of French forces in Scotland was imminent, in truth France had little intention to intervene on the Stuarts' behalf.
 However, some limited financial support was supplied by both Spain and the Pope.

 Spain pledged some 400,000 livres (or Louis d'Or) per month for the Jacobite cause.
 However, getting this money to the rebel army was the difficulty.
 The first instalment (sent via Charles' brother Henry who was resident in France) was dispatched in 1745.
 The French sloop Hazard (renamed the Prince Charles) successfully landed its monies on the west coast of Scotland.
 Unfortunately for the Jacobites, the riches were soon captured by Clan Mackay, who were loyal to King George II, in the Skirmish of Tongue.

 Treasure arrives

-In April 1746, the ships Mars and Bellona arrived in Scotland with 1,200,000 livres (another Spanish instalment, plus a large French supplement).
+In April 1746, the Mars and Bellona ships arrived in Scotland with 1,200,000 livres (another Spanish instalment, plus a large French supplement).
 However, on learning of the Jacobite defeat at the Battle of Culloden on 16 April, the ships left, unloading only the Spanish money at Loch nan Uamh, Arisaig on 30 April (the same place from where the prince had disembarked the year before, and would later embark for France).
 Thus, seven caskets of Spanish gold arrived in Scotland.
 As the Jacobite cause was by then lost, with the army scattered and the prince and his lieutenants in hiding, the money was to be used to assist the Jacobite clansmen (then being subjected to the brutalities of the government forces of the Duke of Cumberland) and to facilitate the escape of leading Jacobites to the continent.